jauhien/gs-elpa/README.md

 Installation
 ======================

-Currently to install gs-elpa you need to add my overlay:
+Currently gs-elpa is not keyworded, so [add keywords](https://bitbucket.org/mgorny/flaggie/), then install it:

 ```
-layman -a jauhien
+flaggie app-portage/gs-elpa '+**'
 ```

-In the nearest future I'll add this package to the tree so this step will be not needed.

-Then just emerge gs-elpa:

 ```
 emerge -va gs-elpa
 ```

-Note that it uses layman-9999.
+Note that it needs layman-9999.

 Usage